A handy guide to paying super to employees

 The ATO has a handy Super Guarantee Contributions Calculator that may help you work out what to pay.

-There is a quarterly maximum limit to how much Super Guarantee you are required to pay each employee, though they would need to be earning more than $220K in a financial year for this to be a consideration.
+There is a quarterly maximum limit to how much Super Guarantee you are required to pay each employee, though they would need to be earning more than $58,920 in a quarter for this to be a consideration.
 Check the ATO website for the current maximum super contribution.

 You can pay super monthly – and some super funds require this frequency.
 But the minimum frequency is quarterly, and your business may face penalties if you miss these cut-off dates: